sap-tutorials/Tutorials/tutorials/cp-aibus-dox-activate-instant-learning/cp-aibus-dox-activate-instant-learning.md

 >You'll find both of these entries **outside** the `uaa` section of the service key.
 (See the image below.)

-1. To access the Document Information Extraction Swagger UI, copy the  `tenantuiurl` value and paste it into a text editor.
+1. To access the SAP Document AI Swagger UI, copy the  `tenantuiurl` value and paste it into a text editor.
 Then, copy the `swagger` value `/document-information-extraction/v1/` and paste it onto the end of the `tenantuiurl` value.
 Finally, copy the entire string, paste it into the address bar of your web browser, and press **Enter**.

     <!-- border -->![DOX](service-key-details.png)